deasway/junior-design-project/README.md

 ### March 4, 2019
 ### Bug Fixes
-* Back End Debugging - Now Data fit in the Database Structure
+* Back End Debugging - Now the data fit in the Database structure

 ### February 17, 2019
 ### New Software Features
 * Database set up
 * Database population
 ### Known bugs and defects
-* Not All data fit in the Database Structure
+* Not all data fit in the Database structure

 ### February 4, 2019
 ### New Software Features
-* Having run the scraper and scraped most of the data
+* Scraper has collected most of the data needed for development

 ### January 28, 2019
 ### New Software Features
-* Pull the word data from "Brave New Words"
+* Pulled the word data from "Brave New Words"
-* Aggregate data about a term from articles in "Web of Science"
+* Aggregated data about a term from articles in "Web of Science"
-* The script to get dates from the Merriam Webster English Dictionary API
+* Created a script to get word origin information from the Merriam Webster English Dictionary API

 ## Installation Guide
 * Pre-requisites: Internet Access and a Web Browser